alextecplayz/alextecplayz.github.io/README.md

 These aren't all the changes, but more details will be added in the release notes in the CHANGELOG.md file once the update comes out.

-Also an announcement about the Obsidian Design System: It will be **FREE** to use for personal and small-scale projects, but will have paid options (not subscriptions) for large business and commercial applications, including templates or custom iterations.
-More details will be added soon, when the website updates.

 ### <img src="https://i.ibb.co/Yc3F8XC/ORB-Server.webp" height="2.5%" width="2.5%"> OR8 Wiki
 In a continued efford to unify my stuff, I have decided to also unify the OR8 Wiki from my 0R8-Wiki repo to a dedicated portion of my website.
 It will have its own theming and style based on Obsidian, but it won't have all the features, as it doesn't need some stuff.